Does Solar Work In the Northwest?

 Although the Pacific Northwest receives fewer annual hours of sunlight than most other states, did you know that solar panels actually operate at a greater efficiency in cooler climates?
 This makes the Puget Sound region an excellent place for solar.
 In addition, our long summer days and cooler climate result in our solar systems out-performing many southern locations during the summertime.
 Our systems produce solar electricity even during the winter.
 Solar power is a very attractive solution to today’s energy problems, and the Puget Sound receives up to 70% of the sunlight that Los Angeles does!

-Germany, which actually gets less sunlight than we do here in the Northwest, has installed over 50% of the world's solar photovoltaic panels and is expecting to be 100% green in its national energy use by 2050.
-Germany has approximately 10% fewer annual hours of sunlight than Seattle and most of the country is actually north of the Puget Sound’s latitudes, yet over half of the world’s solar energy is being generated there.
-If Germany can produce that much solar energy with less sun, there is no reason not to go solar here in the Northwest.
+Germany receives less sunlight than the Puget Sound region, yet it accounts for 13.5% of the world’s solar electric installations.
+Germany is expecting to be 100% green for its national energy usage by 2050.
+When Germany can produce that much solar energy with less sunlight, there is no reason not to go solar here in the Northwest.

 Washington State’s incentive program rewards homeowners 6.5% to 10.4% for going solar in the form of a sales tax exemption!
 For a typical sized system, this is a $2,000 incentive.